Blog Posts

 The National Integrated Circuit Industry Investment Fund (国家集成电路产业投资基金股份有限公司), known in China as the Big Fund (大基金), was set up in 2014 by China’s Ministry of Finance and China Development Bank Capital to invest in China’s semiconductor industry.

 The Big Fund’s shareholders include Chinese government agencies and large state-owned enterprises.
 The fund’s largest shareholder is China Development Bank Capital, which is ultimately controlled by China’s Ministry of Finance and China’s State Council.
 The second largest shareholder is China National Tobacco Corporation, China’s largest state-owned tobacco company.
-In addition, two companies that the U.S. has designated for contributing to China’s military-civil fusion, China Mobile Communications Group and China Electronics Technology Group, collectively own about ten percent of the fund.

 Figure 1: The National Integrated Circuit Industry Investment Fund, or Big Fund, has 74 direct holdings, 762 indirect holdings with one intermediate entity, and 1,957 indirect holdings with two intermediate entities.
 Source: Sayari Graph.

-To get a high level look at the industries the fund invests in, we examined company names as they appear in Chinese government registries.
+To get a high-level look at the industries the fund invests in, we examined company names as they appear in Chinese government registries.
 Chinese company names usually contain information about the primary industry the entity is engaged in.
 We examined the number of entities within the fund’s portfolio with key industry terms including the following: semiconductors (电路), electronics (电 excluding 电路 or terms related to electric power generation), and investment (投资).

 Figure 2: The Big Fund’s direct and indirect holdings sorted by industry.
 Note that each company’s industry was determined using company names.
 Source: Sayari Graph.